Fordi/ember-1.4-site/source/guides/cookbook/helpers_and_components/adding_google_analytics_tracking.md

 ### Solution
 Subscribe to the `didTransition` event inside your application router.

-In the following examples we're using Google Analytics (Classic) but it could be any other analytics product.
+In the following examples we're using Google Analytics but it could be any other analytics product.
 Add google analytic's base code to the html file that renders your ember app.

 ```html